 Type.
 A unique rostrum (NHMUK IC 1574) from the lower Cenomanian (Neostlingoceras carcitanense Subzone) of Kassenberg, Mülheim-Ruhr, Germany.

 Remarks.
 B. thieli differs from all other known Brachylepas rostra in its very low profile, irregular growth increments and weak apicobasal striation.
 This is the oldest known brachylepadid and was found in association with a rocky shoreline in an erosional pocket cut into Carboniferous sandstones (Gale and Thiel, 2023).

+Figure 25

 Brachylepas americana Zullo, 1987